zamirajaupaj/aws-network-terraform/README.md

-# Configuration of VPC, PUBBLIC AND PRIVATE SUBNET, NAT GATEWAY, ROUTE TABLES #
+# Configuration of Vpc, Pubblic & Private Subnet, Nat gateway, Route Tables, Eip #

-first of all you have to install Terraform and create iam user!
+first of all you have to install Terraform and create Iam User!

 Then run these commands:
 to create resources